japatt1205/japatt1205.github.io/index.md

 # Jack Patten

-Jack Patten is a Program Manager at Microsoft.
-Check back as I update this page with more of my coding projects!
+Jack Patten is a Program Manager at Microsoft

+Check back as this page is updated with more coding projects!

 # Projects